georgemillard/python-django-notes/README.md

 python manage.py collectstatic
 ```

-To allow media and static files to be stores separately, and use AWS S3, create `myapp/custom_storages.py':
+To allow media and static files to be stored separately, and use AWS S3, create `myapp/custom_storages.py':

 ```
 from django.conf import settings